Rodan and Fields Lash Boost Review: Does It Work?

 Sure, the product works but is it worth it?
-After all, there are tons of eyelash growth serums on the market and several of them are just as effective…so why would you choose Rodan + Fields Lash Boost?
+After all, there are tons of eyelash growth serums on the market and several of them are just as effective…so why would you choose Rodan and Fields Lash Boost?
 Here’s a few things to consider in making your decision!

-How often?
-They are very clear that you should only use Rodan + Fields Lash Boost once a day, as multiple applications per day can lead to irritation.
+They are very clear that you should only use Lash Boost once a day, as multiple applications per day can lead to irritation.
 According to the FAQ, the serum shouldn’t be used on the lower lash line for the same reason.

-A bottle will last about two months, and Rodan + Fields recommends getting rid of the product three months after opening, which is a pretty good shelf life as far as lash serums are concerned.
+A bottle will last about two months, and Rodan and Fields recommends getting rid of the product three months after opening, which is a pretty good shelf life as far as lash serums are concerned.

-Our Final Verdict on Rodan and Fields Lash Boost
+The Final Verdict on Lash Boost